 “When we meet in Houston, Texas, in November 2018, it is my hope that we will focus on the ways literacy creates change and the ways in which our students can raise their voices to impact their communities.
 NCTE members create spaces for students to sound their voices.
 In 2018, we’ll come together in Houston to celebrate our students’ voices and the impact they make in the world.”

 Certificate of participation and credit options will be available for continuing education and recertification documentation.
 Learn more here.

 are our local hosts for the 2018 NCTE Annual Convention.

-TCTELA volunteers will be available to help you find your way around the George R. Brown Convention Center!
+TCTELA and WHACTE volunteers will be available to help you find your way around the George R. Brown Convention Center!
+Look for the volunteers wearing black aprons!